 Continuing the study of accounting theory, this course emphasizes corporate finance and reports, financial planning, and introduction to cost accounting, and various systems related to decision-making and control of the business enterprise.
-Prerequisites: ACCT 231 or consent of department chairperson.
+Prerequisites: ACCT 231 with a grade of "C" or better or consent of department chairperson.